 Although the VIRB 360 is advertised as a 5.7k 360 video camera, there are a few important facts to clear up.
-The 5.7k resolution is only available in what Garmin calls “RAW” lens mode, which provides you with 2 video files in 2880x2880 hemispheres that you need to stitch with third party software.
-Garmin’s own software suite does not stitch.
-If you want to take advantage of stitching in the camera, you’ll be limited to 4k resolution.
+The 5.7k resolution is only available in what Garmin calls “RAW” lens mode, which provides you with 2 video files in 2880x2880 hemispheres that you need to stitch with Garmin VIRB Edit or third-party software.
+If you want to take advantage of stitching in the camera automatically, you’ll be limited to 4k resolution.

 Furthermore, given overlap needed to stitch, the resulting footage is more like 5.3k.
 It’s also important to note that 5.7k mode can only be activated through the mobile phone app, not the camera’s menu system.
 You’ll be warned about decreased battery life, less card space (duh) and potential for overheating when you toggle 5.7k mode.
 This is worth mentioning, because people are already comparing Garmin’s 5.7k to GoPro Fusion’s 5.2k.
-Maybe GoPro is just being more honest about actual pixel count after stitching?
+They are really only a couple hundred pixels in difference.

-As a production studio, we will likely not use the in-camera stitching that much, but this news could be quite a bummer to prosumers and amateurs out there looking to get started with 360 video production and expecting more resolution out of the box.
+As a production studio, we will likely not use the in-camera stitching that much, but this news could be quite a bummer to prosumers and amateurs out there looking to get started with 360 video production and don't want to hassle with stitching.